Churn rate, the loss of customers over a specified period of time, is one of the most important metrics a company can track.

-Churn, often known as “churn rate,” is the measurement of the number of subscription customers who have canceled their subscription over a set period of time.
-Churn is most commonly measured as a monthly number, since most subscriptions’ payments are monthly.
+Churn rate is the measurement of the number of subscription customers who have canceled their subscription over a set period of time.
+Churn is most commonly measured as a monthly number since most subscription payments are monthly.

 Say you started May with 200 users.
 Your sales team added another 42 users by the end of the month, but you lost 14 existing customers along the way.
 Your monthly churn rate would be 14 / 242, or 5.785%.